createcandle/power-settings/README.md

 # power-settings

-Extra settings, like shutdown and reboot, for the Candle Controller
+Extra settings for the Candle Controller

+- Adds buttons for shutdown and reboot
+- Enables backup and restore functionality
+- Manage system clock
+- Manages system updates